RuleOfSix/tildeathc/README.md

     # Additional graves...
 } EXECUTE(PRINT "Hello, world!");
 ```
 Of course, if there's nothing within the main loop body that would cause LAMB to be dead, then it will loop forever and "Hello, world!" will never be printed.
+The \# symbol is used for comments in RoS ~ATH, contrary to the // comments shown in Homestuck (this is done mostly for the purpose of enabling shebang scripts).
 Also, notice that print statements don't need semicolons.
-This is also true for the NULL keyword, but **graves need semicolons even when inside an EXECUTE.**
+This is also true for the NULL keyword, but **everything else needs semicolons even when inside an EXECUTE.**

 ## Deaths
 Deaths are a grave that allow us to actually have loops terminate at some point such that we can actually do something.
 This is a big departure from Homestuck's ~ATH but I think you will like it.
 Deaths are either written as